 I like Grammarly because it makes me a better writer over time.
 It even sends me an email every now and again that shows what words I’m struggling with regularly.

 This is a tool most bloggers swear by.
 And I am one of those bloggers.
 Yoast SEO is a WordPress plugin that improves your overall SEO (search engine optimization.)

 If SEO is an unfamiliar term, I highly suggest you look it up and do some research.
 It could mean more traffic for your blog if you do!
 SEO is responsible for your blog posts on Google and other search engines.
 So unless you enjoy paying for traffic, it is wise to become fluent in improving your SEO.

 I enjoy Yoast because it tells you what to do on a particular blog post to improve your SEO.
 Then, you must follow their instructions until you get green checkmarks.
 Because of this tour, you can expect to come up higher on search engines.
-It helps with things like ensuring you have a meta description, target keywords, a good slug, and more.
+It helps to ensure you have a meta description, target keywords, a good slug, and more.

 Buzzsumo is a beautiful tool for bloggers.
 While I do not pay for it, I use their free searches daily.
 It allows you to look at bloggers in your niche and see which blog posts are most shared on social media.

 Buzzsumo gives you a good idea of what blog topics resonate well with the audience you’re trying to go off after.
-I believe it is well spent if you can afford to go with the paid version.
+I believe it is well spent if you can afford the paid version.

 It even gives you an idea of what content on your site is trending and which social media channels.
 So who knows; it may be worth it for you to share an old post again on Facebook or Twitter.